 Yield: 2 ½ cups spread and 1 cup chocolate syrup

 - ⅔ cups maple syrup or ½ cup packed light brown sugar

 - 1 cup hazelnuts, toasted, skinned and cooled

 - 3 tablespoons hazelnut oil

 Scoop the cocoa powder into a saucepan and whisk with hot water until smooth.
-Whisk in the maple syrup and cook over medium-high heat, whisking constantly until the mixture comes to a low boil.
+Add the maple syrup and cook over medium-high heat, whisking constantly until the mixture comes to a low boil.

-Reduce heat to medium and continue to whisk for 30 seconds, until the syrup thickens slightly.
+Reduce heat to medium and continue to whisk for about 30 seconds, until the syrup thickens slightly.
 Remove from heat.
-Pour 1 cup of the syrup into a jar and set aside for a different use (may we suggest ice cream?).
+Pour 1 cup of the syrup into a jar and set aside for a different use.
+(May we suggest ice cream ?)

 Place the hazelnuts in a food processor fitted with the chopping blade.
 Process for 2-3 minutes while slowly pouring in the hazelnut oil.
 A thin nut butter will form.
 Scrape this hazelnut butter into a measuring cup with a pouring spout.

 Place the cooled chocolate syrup mixture in the food processor.
 Process the syrup while pouring in the hazelnut butter in a steady stream.
 Continue processing until you have a creamy spread.
 It will be thin, but will become more firm in the refrigerator.